Dreads with Beads Guide + 7 Best Hairstyles

 Bottomline…

-Adding beads to your dreadlocks will definitely step up your hair game.
+Adding beads to your dreadlocks will step up your hair game.
 It’s fun, colorful, and always trendy.
-What’s even better is that hair beads are available in almost every craft store around you.
+Even better, hair beads are available in almost every craft store around you.
 Just slide a bead in, secure it, and flaunt your dreads with beads like you own the world.